gh-mrmoore/Human-Trafficking-Analysis/README.md

 Data was split in to training and testing sets using the `train_test_split` module available in Sci-Kit Learn.
 Modifications to the sets are pending further EDA and review.

 ### Model Choice
 After initial trials with unsupervised and neural-network learning models, consultations led us to a supervised learning model.
 Using both multi-class logistic regression and linear regression, we hope to be able to predict outcomes to our questions as listed above.
+As yet, multiple regression (using various factors to try and forecast the number of cases in a given country for a given year) has proven less than reliable.

 ## Database Integration
 ### Data Storage